Google Antigravity icon

 How does Antigravity differ from traditional AI coding assistants?

 Unlike traditional AI tools that provide code suggestions or completions, Antigravity uses autonomous agents that can plan, execute, and validate entire development tasks.
-Agents have access to the editor, terminal, and browser, enabling them to handle complex multi-step workflows independently while generating transparent artifacts for developer review.
+Agents have access to the editor, terminal, and browser integration, enabling them to handle complex multi-step workflows independently.
+Artifacts provide verifiable deliverables (plans, diffs, screenshots, recordings) for review, with actual execution and approval behavior depending on configured policies (e.g., review-driven vs agent-driven modes, terminal approval settings, secure mode).

 Are there rate limits during the public preview?

 Yes.
-Antigravity applies time-windowed rate limits to Gemini 3 Pro usage that reset every few hours.
+During preview, free users are subject to a weekly usage quota, while Google AI Pro/Ultra subscribers get priority access with quotas refreshing about every five hours.
+Limits are based on "work done" by agents rather than raw request counts or lines of code.
 Under normal individual workloads you're unlikely to hit them, but intensive multi-agent tasks can exhaust the quota until it resets.

 Is my code and data secure with Antigravity?